Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for six-point massless processes

-The letters of the remaining 27 orbits are genuinely new, and we are optimistic that they will play a role at higher loops.
+The letters of the remaining 27 orbits are genuinely new.
+We note that a similar generation 5-point massless predictions from the $Gr(4,8)$ cluster algebra~\cite{Chicherin:2020umh} did not produce any overcomplete output that was not contained in the alphabet of the 2- and 3-loop master integrals~\cite{Chicherin:2025mvc}.
+This makes us optimistic that our new letters will appear in six-point massless integrals at higher loops.
 The first 17 cyclic classes are consist of polynomial letters of degrees 2,3 and 4,

 We also have 10 cyclic orbits of rationalisable letters.
 The letters generating the first 8 are

 where the polynomials involved are defined as

 The remaining two cyclic orbits of rationalisable letters are more complicated, involving also $\Delta_6$.
 They can be generated by